AleoNet/snarkOS/README.md

     snarkos start [OPTIONS]

 OPTIONS:
         --network <NETWORK_ID>                  Specify the network ID of this node [default: 3]

-        --beacon <PRIVATE_KEY>           Specify this node as a beacon, with the account private key as an argument --validator <PRIVATE KEY>        Specify this node as a validator, with the account private key as an argument --prover <PRIVATE KEY>           Specify this node as a prover, with the given account private key as an argument --client <PRIVATE_KEY>           Specify this node as a client, with an optional account private key as an argument
+        --beacon                                Specify this node as a beacon --validator                             Specify this node as a validator --prover                                Specify this node as a prover --client                                Specify this node as a client

+        --private-key <PRIVATE_KEY>             Specify the node's account private key --private-key-file <PRIVATE_KEY_FILE>   Specify the path to a file containing the node's account private key

         --node <IP:PORT>                        Specify the IP address and port for the node server [default: 0.0.0.0:4133] --connect <IP:PORT>                     Specify the IP address and port of a peer to connect to

         --rest <REST>                           Specify the IP address and port for the REST server [default: 0.0.0.0:3033] --norest                                If the flag is set, the node will not initialize the REST server

         --nodisplay                             If the flag is set, the node will not render the display --verbosity <VERBOSITY_LEVEL>           Specify the verbosity of the node [options: 0, 1, 2, 3] [default: 2] --logfile <PATH>                        Specify the path to the file where logs will be stored [default: /tmp/snarkos.log]

-        --dev <NODE_ID>                  Enables development mode, specify a unique ID for this node -h, --help                           Print help information
+        --dev <NODE_ID>                         Enables development mode, specify a unique ID for this node
 ```

 ## 6. Development Guide